shiva-satija/tools/README.md

 # tools
-UNIX tools for simple, repetitive bioinformatics tasks
+UNIX tools for simple, repetitive Bioinformatics tasks

 ### tally_short_sequences.sh
 Finds sequences shorter than specified length within a fasta file and prints the counts for each sample